pavankothawade/Aladdin-2D-Game/Respect.md

 * Team members dicussed user stories for all objects involved in project.
 Each member discussed their views on the same.
 * All team member couldn't focus on project because of exams.

+Week #5

-* All members also discussed on Design Patterns.
+* All members discussed on Design Patterns.
+* Some more features on prototype of game was added in Greenfoot and shared with other members; all members give their feedback and suggetions on it.